Chapter 4: Understanding the Property Market

 The amount of land available to build on is restricted and the number of people who want to live in the UK is continuing to increase.
 One overriding principle to remember, in London, is that property prices have risen, almost continuously, since the end of the Second World War.
 In some parts of the city they have doubled every ten years over this period.

 And the simple issue of supply and demand is expected to get worse.
-As of 2004 the Greater London Housing Authority Commission estimated that there was a shortfall of around 250,000 homes in the capital.
-That figure is expected to rise to over a million by 2020.
-In October 2012 the Future Homes Commission concluded the UK as a whole needed 300,000 - 330,000 new homes every year.
+As of 2021 it is estimated that, for example, London needs 94,000 new homes to be built every year but only about a third of this is ever managed.
+Way back in October 2012 the Future Homes Commission concluded the UK as a whole needed 300,000 - 330,000 new homes every year.
 And how many were built in 2012?
 Just 128,600.

 Despite this well known trend the situation is likely to be exacerbated by moves such as the continued introduction of more conservation areas, the protection of green spaces and ever rising immigration.